-Send the most gorgeous snail mail ever with this exclusive envelope bunting by Sammy and H from Live it.
+Send the most gorgeous snail mail ever with this exclusive envelope valentines banner by Sammy and H from Live it.
 Love it.
 Make it.

-• Two A4 pieces of contrasting print cotton fabric (we used designs from the Petit Street collection by Wendy Kendall for Dashwood Studios)
+• Two A4 pieces of contrasting print cotton fabric (we used Petit Street collection by Wendy Kendall for Dashwood Studios)

 • Two heart-shaped buttons

 • Embroidery thread in three colours to match your fabric (we used pink, teal and grey)

 • Scrap of white felt

 • Embroidery needle